UJJWAL-2027/mindspace-mental-health-app/replit.md

 ## Overview

-MindSpace is a full-stack mental wellness application that provides journaling, mood tracking, and AI-powered chat functionality.
-The application is built with a React frontend using TypeScript and a Node.js/Express backend, with PostgreSQL as the database and Drizzle ORM for data management.
+MindSpace is a simple mental wellness application that provides journaling, mood tracking, and AI-powered chat functionality.
+The application is built with a React frontend using TypeScript and a Node.js/Express backend, with in-memory storage for simplicity (migrating to MongoDB).
+Focus is on keeping it beginner-friendly and simple.

 ## System Architecture